joaomanojr/wormvars/README.md

 - Create an example application showing how to use wormvars.
 - Give up after a while (time TBD) on writing flash sectors.
 - Multi-block variable support.
-- (???)
-Locked sector concept: contains vital info (environment variables) and should be unlocked prior to relocation.